May 13, 2020|

 “I think it’s creating a new entertainment front, and a new model of business.”
 Said Liya Wu, vice president at Modern Sky.

 From material needs to spiritual needs

 Art is enjoying immense popularity in China especially for the younger generation.
 According to the National Cultural Heritage Administration, museums across China held about 26,000 exhibitions and 260,000 cultural events in 2018.

-JD kicked off livestreams for cultural experiences collaborating with leading museums and galleries during COVID-19.
-The livestreams invite curators to conduct online tours for housebound consumers.
+JD kicked off livestreams for cultural experiences collaborating with leading museums and galleries during COVID-19. to The livestreams invite curators conduct online tours for housebound consumers.
 A small section of the livestream will sell cultural products from those institutions.